 Celexa may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take Celexa.
 The list below includes factors to consider.

 Bipolar disorder.
 Celexa may cause hypomania or mania (episodes of high energy and excitement that may be related to bipolar disorder).
-Before taking Celexa, tell your doctor if you have bipolar disorder.
+Before taking Celexa, tell your doctor whether you have bipolar disorder.
 They may prescribe a drug other than Celexa for your condition.

 Bleeding problems.
 Celexa may raise your risk of bleeding.
 If you already have bleeding problems, your risk of this side effect may be even higher.
 Before taking Celexa, tell your doctor if you have any bleeding problems.